 Assessing your customers’ awareness during a SaaS security audit would help paint a clearer picture of your security scenario.

 Data is next, and it is one of the most critical components of a SaaS security audit.
 Data is usually in one of three different states, and each one of them has a different level of vulnerability and needs to be secured in a different manner.

 1. Data at Rest

 Data stored on your cloud is at rest, and this is a relatively secure state.
-Here, information is primarily protected by defences such as firewalls and anti-virus programs.
-However, you would need additional layers of defence to protect sensitive data from intruders in the event of a hack.
+Here, information is primarily protected by defenses such as firewalls and anti-virus programs.
+However, you would need additional layers of defense to protect sensitive data from intruders in the event of a hack.

 Another good security practice is to store individual data elements in separate locations to decrease the likelihood of attackers gaining access to all information at once.